ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

 :enquiryPeriod:
    :ref:`period`, required

    Period when questions are allowed.
-At least `endDate` has to be provided.

    |ocdsDescription|
-   The period during which enquiries may be made and will be answered.
+   The period during which enquiries may be made.

 :tenderPeriod:
    :ref:`period`, required